coto/coto.github.io/resume.md

 ### "Software Industry"

-#### » Software and Hardware Development Consulting (2020 - present)
+#### » Software and Hardware Engineering Manager Consulting (2020 - present)

+- Research and Development for PWA technologies.
+- Plan, manage and monitoring team work.
-- Industrial and mining projects.
+- Strategic planning for Industrial and mining projects.
-- PWA technologies.
+- Communication with PO Lead about strategic business planning.
+- Communicate channel between directors strategy and technical team.

 <hr>